 - Difficulty being comforted

-- Preoccupied and defiant behavior
+- Preoccupied or defiant behavior

 - Inhibition or hesitancy in social interactions

-- Being too close with strangers
+- Closeness with strangers

-What Is Reactive Attachment Disorder (RAD)?
+What Is Reactive Attachment Disorder?

 What Is Disinhibited Social Engagement Disorder (DSED)?

 DSED is often characterized by overly friendly behavior, a lack of boundaries, difficulty accepting boundaries, and abandonment anxiety.
 Children experiencing this condition may walk up to strangers, ask for affection from others, or hug people without consent.
 They may be comfortable allowing strange adults to hold, talk, feed, and play with them.

 When these children are put in a situation with strangers, they might not check with their parents or caregivers for assurance, which could be dangerous if an adult asks them to leave with them.
 Often, DSED develops from trauma or a lack of needs being met.